+All deputies are trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.
+Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this lead responsibility should not be delegated.
 During term time, the DSL will be available (during school hours) for staff in the School to discuss any safeguarding concerns.
 In the event of the DSL's absence, any safeguarding concerns will be initially dealt with the appropriate DDSL.
-For out of hours/out of term activities, the School's arrangements are that staff should make contact with the Head Master (07394882997) who is available at all times and will ensure proper progress happens through liaison with appropriate personnel.
+For out of hours/out of term activities, the School's arrangements are that staff should make contact with the Headmaster (0161 9283366) who will ensure proper progress happens through liaison with appropriate personnel.